Member Exclusive // January 17, 2023

 Babenzien founded Jolie alongside former consultant Arjan Singh.
 He said the business was mostly self-funded the first few months, but has taken on “a small amount of mostly non-institutional capital in the form of Safe notes.”

 Babenzien told me that as he was looking for his next startup idea, he had three principles as a guiding framework.
 One, he wanted to sell a product that was universal in sizing.
-“Once you build a footwear brand that is primarily online, you learn a lot about the… inefficiencies of building a business with things that have multiple sides,” he said.
+“Once you build a footwear brand that is primarily online, you learn a lot about the… inefficiencies of building a business with things that have multiple sizes,” he said.
 Second, he wanted a product that fit into people’s routines.

 And lastly — but most importantly — he wanted a product that would focus on vanity.
 “I think vanity is a big driver of our consumption decisions,” he added.